Faralaks/mouse-board/README.md

 **Parameters:** sec - seconds to wait.

 # Make now
+- Program output redirects to log.txt which is created next to the executable file.
 - Empty line equal `wait@0`
 - If the program cannot bring the last parameter to float, it sets the Default Delay.
 - Default Delay by default:) equal 0.1 sec but u can change it in top menu.